hide-tech/itransition/README.md

 # itransition
-backend project from intern course
+backend and client project from intern course